Godzilla: Planet of the Monsters: Box office

-Godzilla: Planet of the Monsters reached #3 at the Japanese box office on its opening weekend, earning ¥103 million from 71,200 admissions within two days.
+Godzilla: Planet of the Monsters reached No. 3 at the Japanese box office on its opening weekend, earning ¥103 million from 71,200 admissions within two days.
 By its third weekend, it had grossed ($3,052,062).
 Upon its Chinese release in 2018, the film grossed at the Chinese box office, bringing the film's total box office gross to in East Asia.

 Critical response

-Brian Ashcraft of the Kotaku website felt that the characters "aren’t all that interesting" but did state that the "anime version of Godzilla is surprisingly effective and frightening" and that despite his complaints, the "overall experience was good" and "It’s not a perfect picture, but it was a powerful proof of concept: Godzilla works as an anime."
+Brian Ashcraft of the Kotaku website felt that the characters "aren't all that interesting" but did state that the "anime version of Godzilla is surprisingly effective and frightening" and that despite his complaints, the "overall experience was good" and "It's not a perfect picture, but it was a powerful proof of concept: Godzilla works as an anime."
 Matt Schley from The Japan Times praised the film's CG animation, stating, "even skeptics will admit the 3-D version of the king of the monsters looks pretty darn cool" but felt the film wasn't "nearly as thematically ambitious as its predecessor" and concluded by stating, "But still, with its impressive 3-D animation and action sequences, 'Planet of the Monsters' has the makings of something interesting."
 Callum May from Anime News Network gave the film an overall B+ rating, calling the film "not for the uninitiated".
 May criticized the character of Haruo as being "grating", as the film didn't allow audiences to connect with other characters but praised the animation, call it Polygon's "best-looking CG title yet" and concluded that the film "is a thrilling film that lives up to the reputation of the franchise and delivers on its science fiction premise".